I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_receive_scale_parameters.md

 </tr>
 </table>

+`BaseCpuNumber`

+The lowest number CPU to use for RSS.
+Because this value is incorporated into the indirection
+     table, set
+     <b>BaseCpuNumber</b> to zero.

 `HashInformation`

 In a set request, this member is the hash type and hash function that the NIC should use to compute the hash